vertragswecker/heroku-buildpack-source-maps-uploader/README.md

 And on the Rollbar source maps page from the project: `https://rollbar.com/volders/<the-project-name>/settings/source_map`.

 **Note**: This build pack does not work out of the box for the review apps because we can't activate the dyno metadata using the `app.json`.
-To use it in a review app, you must manually activate the dyno metadata and set the `APP_DOMAIN` to the correct review app address.
+To use it in a review app, you must manually activate the dyno metadata and set the `SOURCE_MAPS_DOMAIN` to the correct review app address.

 ## License